-Cashfloat dynamic payday loans as an instant alternative to a bank overdraft
+Cashfloat dynamic payday loans as an overdraft alternative

 We’ve all been there.
 A month with higher expenses than usual, a couple of big purchases that couldn’t be put off, that bonus that didn’t come… and suddenly, you’re in the red.
 Help.
 You just need a quick cash injection to stop your bank from piling on those hefty charges for unauthorised overdraft.
 Wages come in a week… but what should you do until then?
 You need a solution, and quickly.